The 5 Late-Stage Buying Signals That Matter (and How to Action Them)

 content engagement overview

-• Frequency: How many times a specific doc or section has been reopened.
+• Frequency — how many times a specific document or section has been reopened across sessions

-• Concentration: Multiple stakeholders zeroing in on the same part of the room.
+• Concentration — multiple stakeholders zeroing in on the same part of the deal room within a short window

-• Sequence: Which order assets are reviewed (pricing → security → MAP suggests procurement review is kicking in).
+• Sequence — the order in which assets are reviewed matters; pricing → security → MAP suggests a procurement review is kicking in

 1. Contextualize your follow-up.
 Don’t send a bland “just checking in.”
 Reference the section they’re focused on: